-Garage Door Seals are also known as weather-stripping and astragal.
-They are found on the four sides of the garage door along the edges.
+Garage door seals, also known as weather-stripping or astragal, are found along the four sides of your garage door.

-Brush Seal: Usually found on commercial doors such as sheet doors or rolling steel doors.
-They have thousands of bristles that can come in light, standard, and heavy-duty options.
+Brush seals are usually found on commercial garage doors such as sheet doors or rolling steel doors.
+They have thousands of bristles that are available in light, standard, and heavy-duty options.
 Brush seals help reduce outside noise when the door is closed.
-They also do a good job of keeping dust and fumes.
+They also do a good job of keeping dust and fumes from entering the garage.